 A native of Philadelphia, Sender attended Ithaca College, the University of Maryland, the Liszt Academy (Budapest) and the Institute for European Studies (Vienna).
-His primary teachers include Vilmos Szabadi, David Salness, Arnold Steinhardt, René Staar, and Gerald Fischbach.
+His primary teachers include Vilmos Szabadi, Arnold Steinhardt, David Salness, René Staar and Gerald Fischbach.
 He is on the performance faculty of the University of Virginia’s McIntire Department of Music and holds a faculty position at Interlochen’s Adult Chamber Music Camp.